polyfony-inc/polyfony/README.md

 Store\Engine::remove($variable);
 ```

-You can choose from different storage engine
+You can choose from different storage engines
 ```
 Store\Cookie
-// uses a cookie to compress and store the key Store\Filesystem
-// uses a file to store the key
+Store\Filesystem
 Store\Session
-// uses a PHP session to store the key
 Store\Database
-// uses a database table to store the key Store\Request
-// uses a variable to store the key for the time of a query only Store\Apc
-// uses apc engine to store the key
+Store\Apc
 Store\Memcache
-// uses memcache to store the key
+Store\Request
 ```
+The last on stores your key-value only for the time of the current request.
-Some of them have little specificities, but all implement the basic interface.
+Some of those engines have more capabilities than others, but all implement the basic interface.

 ### Runtime